Support for Avoidant Restrictive Food Intake Disorder (ARFID)

 Myth: ARFID only affects children

 ARFID is frequently believed to only impact children and adolescents.
-The idea of being a “picky eater’’ is often associated with children.
+The idea of being a “picky eater’’ (selective eater) is often associated with children.
 This can make it difficult to recognise and validate adults who suffer with ARFID.
-Although ARFID is more common, and there is more research, in children, it is not a childhood illness.
+Although ARFID is more common, with more research done in children, it is not a childhood illness.
 ARFID can begin in childhood and continue into adulthood.
-A person can also transition from picky eating to ARFID at any age or developmental level.
-Lastly, ARFID can start at any age due to different triggers (such as trauma).Myth: You have to be under-weight to have ARFID
+A person can also transition from selective eating to ARFID at any age or developmental level.
+Lastly, ARFID can start at any age due to different triggers (such as trauma).Myth: You have to be underweight to have ARFID

 Parents do not cause ARFID.
-Caring for a young person with ARFID is very difficult and challenging and it is not your fault.
-It is true to say that there are ways of approaching the challenges of ARFID which can be more, or less, helpful .
+Caring for a young person with ARFID is very difficult and challenging and it is not their fault.
+It is true to say that there are ways of approaching the challenges of ARFID which can be more, or less, helpful.
 But the most important message is that the support of families is part of the solution – not part of the problem.Myth: It’s a choice – they’re just being difficult

 Living with ARFID is very difficult.
 It negatively impacts your mental health, reduces your social opportunities, and significantly impacts your physical health.
-People living with ARFID are not choosing to live this way, they are not being difficult and they are not to blame.Myth: Everyone with ARFID has Autism
+People living with ARFID are not choosing to live this way, they are not being difficult and they are not to blame.Myth: Everyone with ARFID is autistic

-People with Autism often have more sensory sensitivities.
-This means that ARFID is more common in those with autism.
-However, you can have ARFID without having autism and you can have autism without having ARFID. -
+Autistic people often have more sensory sensitivities.
+This means that ARFID is more common in autistic individuals.
+However, you can have ARFID without being autistic and you can be autistic without having ARFID. -

 Tips and advice

 Here you will find our ‘Simple Suggestions Series’: a range of resources for parents/carers, schools, adults or advice across the ages.
-These resources have been developed in collaboration by:
+These resources have been co-developed by:

 - Clare Ellison, Advanced Eating Disorders Dietitian and ARFID Project Lead, Cumbria, Northumberland, Tyne and Wear NHS Foundation Trust